Last Updated on June 24, 2023 by Emmanuel

 - A single bike commonly has 1x chainrings; you will probably need 2x or 3x chainrings for your mountain bike.

-- A tensioner to keep the chain nice and tight on the rear cog and front chainrings; you won’t probably need this tool, depending on your frame dropouts.
+- A tensioner to keep the chain nice and tight on the rear cog and front chainrings; you probably won’t need this tool, depending on your frame dropouts.

-- You can use your current chain by adjusting it; unless it needs replacement.
+- You can use your current chain by adjusting it unless it needs replacement.

 Besides these parts, ensure you have a chain tool, chain whip, lockring tool, Allen wrenches, twists, and screwdrivers.